 The attorneys at Simien & Simien are dedicated to the safety of Louisianans and support these solutions that could curb the number of drunk driving accidents reported each year.
 Although the number of collisions reported between 2012 and 2013 decreased, the number of fatal accidents actually increased.

-If you or someone you love has been injured in an accident caused by a drunk driver, contact us for a free case review – we can help you fight for your rights.
+If you or someone you love has been injured in an accident caused by a drunk driver, contact a personal injury attorney at our law firm for a free case review – we can help you fight for your rights.